hmadrigal/playground-dotnet/README.md

-# playground-dotnet
+# Playground DotNet #
-A collection of code samples

-* AspectOriented.Terminal
+It's just my repository for tests and concepts.
+Additionally some code samples blog posts from http://hmadrigal.wordpress.com may be also be pointing here.

+## MsUnity.AspectOriented ##
 An example of an implementation of Aspect Oriented Programming using Microsoft Unity Framework

-* ChainOfResponsability
+## MsUnity.ChainOfResponsability ##
-An example of an implementation of Chain of Responsability using Microsoft Unity Framework
+An example of an implementation of Chain of Responsibility using Microsoft Unity Framework

-* ConfigurationFileSample
+## MsDotNet.CustomConfigFile ##
 An example of how to create custom configuration files based on the Configuration support provided by Microsoft.

-* Hmadrigal.SampleKeyboard
+## MsDesktop.OnScreenKeyboard ##
 An example of how to implement an On Screen Keyboard using WPF and some Win32 calls.

-* MefAddIns
+The low level library can be used in WinForms as well, but keyboard looks cooler in WPF.

+## MsDotNet.PluginWithMEF ##
 An example of how to implement a plugin support for your application using Microsoft Extensibility Framework

-* MockingTransientFaultHandling
+## MsDotNet.PluginWithReflection ##
+An example of how to quickly implement a very simple plug in structure using only reflection.

+## MsDotNet.PluginWithUnity ##
+An example of how to try to implement a plug in structure using Unity.

+## MsEntLib.MockTransientErrorHandling ##
+An example of how to use Microsoft Transient Fault Handling Block to address transient errors in applications.

+## MsEntLib.TransientErrorHandling ##
-An example of how to use Microsoft Trasncient Fault Handling Block to address trasncient errors in applications.
+An example of how to use Microsoft Transient Fault Handling Block to address transient errors in applications.

-* MultipleConfigurationFilesSample
+## MsDotNet.MultipleConfigurationFile ##
 An example of how to take advantage of the configuration files system to create a hierarchy structure.

-* PanoramaIndicatorSample
+## MsWinPhone.ParanoramaIndex ##
-A Windows Phone Sample of how to an indicator for a paranorama selecion without creating a custom control.
+A Windows Phone Sample of how to an indicator for a panorama selection without creating a custom control.

-* PreviewHandlerInWPF
+## MsDesktop.PreviewHandlers ##
 An example of how to preview Office Documents (and PDF) into a desktop application (in this case WPF).
 It uses Preview Handling Engine provided by Windows OS.

-* SampleWcfRia
+## MsWinPhone.SampleWcfRia ##
 An example of Windows Phone and how it can consume RIA services.

-* StaticInstanceTypeConverterSample
+## MsUnity.TypeConverters ##
 An example of how implement an Type Converter and let Unity use it to to register static types.

-* WP8EmbeddingFontSampleApp
+## MsWinPhone.EmbedFont ##
 An example of how to embed a font for Windows Phone 8, and how to show it in the Application as well as in the WebView.